Listening to the Planets

 Thu 13 Mar ’25

-I listen again and hear his attempt to address a system so greater and mightier than our existence, wishing for perspective and distance from the violence and despair of our own kind.
-His sounds become a vehicle with which to travel far into the distant ends of the universe, where they reach past the threshold of perception and fade out.
+I listen again and hear his attempt to address a stellar system so much mightier than him, wishing for perspective and distance from the ugliness of his own kind.
+His music becomes a vehicle with which I can travel far into the distant ends of the universe, past the threshold of perception.

-By splitting and extending myself I measure the various distances around and within me, tracing the delay between the sending of my messages and their arrival.
+I split and extend myself to measure the various distances around and within me, tracing the delay between the sending of my messages and their arrival.
 Am I the satellite or its planet?

 Credits

-maker and performer Ari Teperberg sound dramaturgy and design Nathan Marcus light design Paulina Prokop costume Caz Egelie dramaturgy Ricarda Franzen outside eye Isadora Tomasi, Thommy Kraft object advice Oded Yadin Rimon artistic advice Sister Sylvester special thanks to Inbal Yomtovian, Sjaron Minailo, Dor Frank, Sonia Kazovsky, Sandberg Instituut
+maker and performer Ari Teperberg sonic dramaturgy and design Nathan Marcus light design Paulina Prokop costume Caz Egelie dramaturgy Ricarda Franzen outside eye Isadora Tomasi object animation advice Thommy Kraft artistic advice Sister Sylvester special thanks to Inbal Yomtovian, Sabine Pendry, Noa Roei, Oded Yadin Rimon, Sjaron Minailo, Dor Frank, Sonia Kazovsky, Sandberg Instituut

 The first version of the piece was presented as part of the Sandberg Instituut graduation show, concluding the master’s program Re:Master Opera.